Whiteboard Talks: Understanding the ASLR

 “I haven’t been able to touch my toes in years.
 I have bad hips.”

-As health and fitness professionals, we hear it all the time.
+As health and fitness professionals, we hear these comments all the time.
 Our athletes and clients haven’t touched their toes in years and immediately assume it’s due to poor tissue quality or muscle length.

 It’s a classic example of focusing on parts instead of patterns, hardware instead of software.